SiliconLabs/wiseconnect/examples/snippets/wlan/concurrent_http_server_provisioning/readme.md

 >
 > `C:\> iperf.exe -c 192.168.10.10 -p 5005 -i 1 -t 30`

-The SiWx91x, which is configured as a UDP/TCP server/client, connects to the iperf server/client and sends/receives data at configured intervals.
-While the module is transmitting/receiving the data, the application prints the total number of bytes sent/received on the serial console.
+The SiWx91x STA, which is configured as a UDP IPv6 client, connects to the iPerf server and sends data at configured intervals.
+While the SiWx91x SoftAP is configured as TCP IPv4 server awaits for connection, the application prints the total number of bytes sent/received on the serial console.

 ## Application Output